Last updated: 2025-01-04

 Exploring the source code of our new entities

 The SQL import is included in the Free plan of Bootify.
-In the Professional plan advanced functions can be added to the application - e.g. Flyway or Liquibase to generate the necessary setup and initial scripts.
+In the Professional plan advanced functions can be added to our application - e.g. Flyway or Liquibase to generate the necessary setup and initial scripts.
+After adding a breakpoint, changes to the database schema are collected in dedicated changelogs as well.

 Start Project